 How FinServ Can Help

 FinServ is a Microsoft Cloud Solutions Partner with deep expertise in Power BI .
 Our team can help you formulate a Power BI project to transform how your organization views and consumes data.
-Contact us at email@example.com for more information or use this link to fill out your information and we will follow up with you immediately.
+For more information, feel free to contact us at firstname.lastname@example.org or (646) 603-3799.
+You can also access this link to fill out your information and we will follow-up with you immediately.

 FinServ Consulting is an independent experienced provider of business consulting, systems development, and integration services to alternative asset managers, global banks and their service providers.
 Founded in 2005, FinServ delivers customized world-class business and IT consulting services for the front, middle and back office, providing managers with optimal and first-class operating environments to support all investment styles and future asset growth.
 The FinServ team brings a wealth of experience from working with the largest and most complex asset management firms and global banks in the world.